Chanoian/cloud-native-bootcamp-iks-full/lab-istio-01.md

         - "*"
 ```

-Next is the Istio VirtualService that we have to adopt to be able to use the same Gateway.
-Make sure to use **yourinitials** in the prefix section.
+Next you have to create the VirtualService.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3